 As she gazed up at him amid the flowers, her heart swollen to bursting, she couldn’t help but feel a little heartsick.
 Didn’t he care for her at all?

-‘What’s wrong?’ he said, frowning, his hair gleaming in the sunlight.
+‘What’s wrong?’
+He frowned, his hair gleaming in the sunlight.
 ‘You look a little sad.’

 Fera shrugged and turned her head, willing herself not to cry.

 Later that night Fera sat on her pallet, touching her cheek where he touched her, touching her forehead where he kissed her.
 She felt so hot and agitated.
-Fire blazed between her legs, her breasts ached.
 She couldn’t take anymore!

 Dressed in only her shift, she slipped on her shoes and padded lightly through the keep.
 It was dark and quiet, most asleep except for the guards patrolling the walls.
 It was a big castle and she climbed several stairwells and passed innumerable doors.
 Grabbing at her arms, she picked up her pace, anxious she should be discovered.

 She stared at Lord Tyron’s door, trembling, heart pounding so hard she found it difficult to breathe.
 At least she was alone.
 Henry no longer sat at his door.
 With Lord Tyron well again he no longer needed to be at his master’s beck and call.

 Fera pushed the door open, wincing as it creaked, and slipped inside.
 Moonlight streamed through the open window, though she had no need of the light, knowing his room too well.
 She tiptoed over and stood beside his bed.
 She held herself more tightly, gazing at his still figure.